 How Does The Dining Plan Work?

-Each of the dining plans include credits that you can use all over Walt Disney World for almost any food or drink (except alcohol – but you can even get that with the dining plan in some instances!)
+Each of the dining plans includes credits that you can use all over Walt Disney World for almost any food or drink, even alcohol and specialty drinks starting in 2018!

 These credits are loaded on the Magic Bands (read all about them here) of everyone in your party.
 You can use the credits at any point during your stay, from the time you check-in until midnight on the day you check-out.
 The types of credits are: